vaibhavtewari/vamana/README.md

 Folder Organisation
 ============================
-analysis: Define your new analysis here.
+analysis: Define your new analysis here and create a new analysis file.
 Import functions that read data, calculate likelihood, and post-process.
 Also define the range on priors.
-Initialise hyper-parameters and define the proposal scheme. <br />
+Initialise hyper-parameters and define the proposal scheme.
+Currently only likelihood function that models the merger rate evolution as power-law exists.
+An extension will be applied soon to model more general expressions.<br />
 gw_data: Data products obtained from the following sources <br />
 https://www.gw-openscience.org/O3/O3a/ <br />
 https://zenodo.org/record/5636816#.YaK0M_HP3uU <br />